-The following, for example, are a few recent changes to federal tax law that could have a significant impact:
+The following are a few examples from the current federal tax code that could have a significant financial impact on new homeowners:

-- Homeowners will no longer be able to write off the total amount they pay in state income and local property taxes.
-(The property tax deduction is now capped at $10,000.)
-This will no doubt be of particular interest to those who reside in high-tax states such as New York, New Jersey and California.
+- Homeowners can only write off up to $10,000 of what they pay in state income and local property taxes This is no doubt of particular interest to those who reside in high-tax states such as New York, New Jersey and California.

-- New home loan mortgage interest deductions in 2019 will now be limited to $750,000, down from the previous $1 million limit.
-People in low to moderately priced homes likely won’t be effected by this change, but those in more expensive homes could be.
+- New home loan mortgage interest deductions are limited to $750,000.
+Borrowers may recall that before 2018 the previous limit was $1 million.
+People in low to moderately priced homes likely won’t be effected by this change, but those in more expensive homes or cities could be.

-- Under the new tax code, home equity loan interest is no longer deductible.
+- Currently, home equity loan interest is no longer deductible.
 Under the previous law, it was deductible up to $100,000.

-One important note about these changes: The above really only affects taxpayers who itemize on their tax return.
-And because the new tax law for 2018 also doubled the standard deduction, fewer people may be tempted to itemize.
+One important note about these examples: The above really only affects taxpayers who itemize on their tax return.

 Tax Tip No. 2: Keep taxes in mind when creating your new housing budget